An increase in breeding methods over the past few decades has allowed for the growth in popularity of designer dog breeds.

 It is best to take the animal for walks several times per day and also to have them play and socialize with other dogs at a dog park.

 For most dogs of this breed, about 60 minutes a day of activity/exercise should suffice.
 This breed is perfect for active families, as they also thoroughly enjoy exploring the countryside.

 Saint Bernese Health and Conditions

-Quite obviously, a dog which gets seriously ill can have a very sobering effect on the entire dog owning experience.
+Quite obviously, a dog that gets seriously ill can have a very sobering effect on the entire dog-owning experience.

 Knowing in advance what types of illnesses and disease your pet can be stricken by is information which keeps you from getting blindsided in the future.

 The major health concerns of the Saint Bernese include canine hip dysplasia, von Willebrand’s disease, cancer, gastric dilation volvulus, bloat, and spinal issues.

 The minor health concerns for this breed are allergies, obesity, eye infections, and eye conditions.